 Spinach, kale, chard, and lettuce are known to contain not only glutamine, but also folate, vitamin A, vitamin K, magnesium, manganese, and omega-3 fatty acids.

 Don’t get too excited – because we are not talking about the sweetened milk chocolate (sorry!).
-We are referring to cocoa-rich dark chocolate.
+We are referring to cacao-rich dark chocolate.

 Chocolate triggers the release of endorphins and interacts with the neurotransmitters dopamine and serotonin.
 These systems control your hunger, mood, and stress (5).